TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Start with std::async?
 		- Actually some nice interface for completion could come in handy

-- Benefits of demos
-	- Deterministic repros
-	- Can record without performance hit
-	- Can later record in highest quality only the highlights
-	- Fun moments will never be lost

 - We can automatically record demos for every server session
 	- Demos could just be network messages applied at step x
 	- We could pretty much resimulate the entire client setup this way, just without sending messages